 An Example: You are breaking UK law if you get drunk in a pub; handling salmon suspiciously is illegal.

 We assembled this entertaining collection of odd UK laws in no particular ranking order.
 But most, if not all, of these outdated British old laws still in effect today, defy belief and logic.

-It might be difficult to choose the most stupid rules from a concise list of so many ridiculous British laws.
+It might be difficult to choose the most stupid English laws from a concise list of so many ridiculous British rules.

 English law prohibits MPs from wearing armour inside the Houses of Parliament.
 The Statute in United Kingdom history 'Coming armed to Parliament' was never repealed.
 Strange English laws don't get much stranger!

 The Bearing of Armour Act was an attempt by Edward II to prevent threats of force inside parliament.
 Even so, reports suggest that the Earl of Lancaster still carried weaponry until 1319.